VFX Students Collaborate with London Zoo to save Gibbons

 Written by BA (Hons) VFX student, Catrin Hâf Feron.

 As part of a conservation project to help raise awareness of the Hainan Gibbon our group of VFX and Animation students were invited to London Zoo to see gibbons and meet the team of gibbonologists and PhD students.

-By working on this project, we hope to help conserve the species of Gibbons as they are very endangered.
-Its a fantastic opportunity to get involved with a real life challenge and we think it is really important to help the primate become known in both China and the UK so that we can try conserve the species.
+By working on this project, we hope to help conserve the species as they are very endangered.
+As students working on this we think it is really important to help the primate become known in both China and the UK so that we can try conserve the species.

-The trip was a really good learning experience for us visually and academically and really gave an insight into this interesting animal.
-With only 26 Hainan gibbons left I think that everyone on the project is really excited to be able to raise awareness for their plight and this trip has really got students motivated to start drawing and planning ideas for the project.
+It was a really good learning experience visually and academically and really gave an insight into this interesting animal.
+With only 26 Hainan gibbons left I think that everyone on the project is really excited to be able to aid them by raising awareness and this trip has got people motivated to start drawing and planning ideas for the project.

 "By working on this project, we hope to aid the conservation of such a wonderful species."

 "Its so useful in understanding how to animate a gibbon for our upcoming conservation project."